thomashls/thomashls/README.md

 <h1 align="center">Hi there 👋</h1>

-I'm a third-year student at Epitech, where I'm constantly exploring and learning new technologies.
+I'm a fourth-year student at Epitech, where I'm constantly exploring and learning new technologies.
 My journey in tech is driven by curiosity and the excitement of turning ideas into reality.

 <h2 align="left">About me</h2>